mulesoft-consulting/mule-skip-module/README.md

-# Skip-module Extension
+# Skip Module

-Scope used to skip execution of a particular group of message processors
+Scope used to skip execution of a particular group of message processors.
+It's meant to enhance the development experience of lengthy/complex applications.

 Add this dependency to your application pom.xml